Tankard (band): Later career (1995–present)

 The band decided not to replace Katzmann and remain a one guitar band.
 Also, after the release of The Tankard, the band signed with Century Media Records.
 After the release of Disco Destroyer, longtime guitarist Andy Bulgaropoulos left the band to spend more time with his family.
 He was replaced by Andreas Gutjahr, forming the current lineup of the band.
 The first album released with Gutjahr was Kings of Beer, which was their second and final studio album with Century Media.
 The band signed with AFM Records and release five studio albums in a decade with the label, starting with B-Day and ending with Vol(l)ume 14.
 On 27 July 2012, the band announced their signing with Nuclear Blast and released their first album with the label, A Girl Called Cerveza, that day.
 Also that year, they released a four-way split with Sodom, Kreator and Destruction called The Big Teutonic 4.
 This release cemented them as a major force in German metal.
 They released another studio album, R.I.B. on 20 June 2014.

 In 2015, Olaf Zissel was hospitalised with what was suspected to be a stroke.
 He was replaced temporarily by Gerd Lücking of Holy Moses.
 Their latest album achieved no. 41 on the German charts.
 While they have built a fan base, they continue to have day jobs.

-Their 17th studio album titled One Foot in the Grave was released on 2 June 2017.
-The band released their 18th studio album, Pavlov's Dawgs, on September 30, 2022.
+Tankard's 17th studio album One Foot in the Grave, was released on 2 June 2017.
+The band released its 18th studio album, Pavlov's Dawgs, on 30 September 2022.
+A music video was made for the song Lockdown Forever directed by Renatus Töpke.

+On 20 June 2024, drummer Olaf Zissel had departed the band and was replaced by Gerd Lücking.
+As part of the "Big Teutonic" four series, Tankard performed together with Kreator, Sodom and Destruction for the first time on July 20, 2024 at the Klash of the Ruhrpott festival, which took place at Amphitheater Gelsenkirchen in Gelsenkirchen, Germany.